Robert Morris (cryptographer): National Security Agency

 In 1986, Morris began work at the National Security Agency (NSA).
 He served as chief scientist of the NSA's National Computer Security Center, where he was involved in the production of the Rainbow Series of computer security standards, and retired from the NSA in 1994.
 He once told a reporter that, while at the NSA, he helped the FBI decode encrypted evidence.

 There is a description of Morris in Clifford Stoll's book The Cuckoo's Egg.

 Many readers of Stoll's book remember Morris for giving Stoll a challenging mathematical puzzle (originally due to John H. Conway) in the course of their discussions on computer security: What is the next number in the sequence 1 11 21 1211 111221? (known as the look-and-say sequence).
 Stoll was unaware of the answer to this puzzle at the time and remained unaware when writing The Cuckoo's Egg and thus did not reveal the answer in his book.

+Personal life and death

+Robert Morris married Anne Farlow, and they had three children together: Robert Tappan Morris, Meredith Morris, and Benjamin Morris.
+Robert Tappan Morris created the Morris worm in 1988, which is considered the first computer worm on the Internet.

-Robert Morris died in Lebanon, New Hampshire.
+Robert Morris died on June 26, 2011, in Lebanon, New Hampshire.